Effective algebraic integration in bounded genus: Variation in moduli

 Assume now that for a very general point $t \in T$ the foliation $\FF_t$ has Kodaira dimension zero.
-Interpret $\FF$ as a foliation defined over $\overline{\mathbb C(T)}$ and apply Theorem \ref{T:kod0}.
+We will make use of Lefschetz principle to deal with this case.
+Since the family $\FF$ is defined by finitely many equations, we can consider a finitely generated extension $K$ of $\mathbb Q$ over which everything in sight is defined.
+Embed $K$ into $\mathbb C$ and apply Theorem \ref{T:kod0}.
 We deduce that after restricting $T$ to a Zariski open subset $U$ and base changing the family $\FF$ through an \'etale covering $V\to U$ we obtain that the resulting family $\XX' \to U$ is birationally equivalent to a finite quotient of a smooth family of foliations $\mathscr G$ on $\mathscr{Z} \to V$ defined by global holomorphic vector fields.
 Since we are assuming that for a very general $t\in T$ the foliation has negative adjoint dimension it follows that the very general fiber of $\mathscr{Z} \to V$ is a surface of negative Kodaira dimension and the corresponding foliation is a Riccati foliation.
 It follows that for every $t \in U$, $\FF_t$ has negative adjoint dimension.

-Finally, if for a very general $t \in T$ the foliation $\FF_t$ is a rational fibration then for every $t \in T$ the foliation admits a rational first integral, and by semi-continuity of the genus of curves, for every $t \in T$ the foliation $\FF_t$ is birationally equivalent to a rational fibration. \end{proof}
+Finally, let us assume that a very general $t \in T$ the foliation $\FF_t$ is a rational fibration.
+Let $U \subset T$ be a Zariski open subset over which every irreducible component of the singular scheme of $\FF$ is flat.
+As we are assuming that $\FF_t$ is a foliation with reduced singularities tangent to a rational fibration for a very general $t \in T$, it follows that for a very general $t \in U$ the singularities of $\FF_t$ have invertible linear part and quotient of eigenvalues in $\mathbb Q_{<0}$.
+Flatness of the singular scheme of $\FF$ over $U$ guarantees that the singularities of $\FF_t$ have invertible linear part for every $t \in U$.
+Continuity of the quotient of eigenvalues ensures that they are constant functions of $t \in U$.
+Thus, for every $t \in U$, the foliations $\FF_t$ have reduced singularities.
+It follows from \cite[Lemma 1]{MR1929324} that $\FF_t$ is a rational fibration for every $t\in U$. \end{proof}